 Parameter Description Guest WiFi Used to enable or disable the guest network function.
 2.4 GHz WiFi Name Specifies the Wi-Fi name of the router's guest network.
+By default, Tenda_VIP is for the 2.4 GHz Wi-Fi network and Tenda_VIP_5G for the 5 GHz Wi-Fi network.
 5 GHz WiFi Name You can change the Wi-Fi names (SSIDs) as required.
-To distinguish the guest network
+To distinguish the guest network from the main network, you are recommended to set different Wi-Fi network names.

-Parameter Description 6 GHz WiFi Name from the main network, you are recommended to set different Wi-Fi network names.
-WiFi Password Specifies the password for the router's two guest networks.
+Parameter Description WiFi Password Specifies the password for the router's two guest networks.
 It is optional and can be left blank.
 Validity Specifies the validity period of the guest networks.
 The guest network function will be disabled automatically out of the validity period.
 Shared Bandwidth Allows you to specify the maximum upload and download speed for all clients connected to the guest networks.
 By default, the bandwidth is Unlimited .

-9.2.2 An example of configuring the guest network
+8.2.2 An example of configuring the guest network